Build A PWA With Webpack And Workbox

 Trusted by 200,000+ folks.

 This tutorial will help you transform an app that doesn’t work offline into a PWA that works offline and shows an update available icon.
-You’ll learn how to precache assets with workbox, handle dynamic caching as well as handle updates to your PWA.
+In this article, Jad Joubran will show you a step-by-step tutorial for adding a service worker to an existing one-page website.
+You will learn how to precache assets with workbox, handle dynamic caching as well as handle updates to your PWA.
 Follow along and see how you can also apply these techniques on your website.

 A Progressive Web App (PWA) is a site that uses modern technology to deliver app-like experiences on the web.
 It’s an umbrella term for new technologies such as the ‘web app manifest’, ‘service worker’, and more.
 When joined together, these technologies allow you to deliver fast and engaging user experiences with your website.